FrozenAssassine/TextControlBox-UWP/README.md

 # TextControlBox-UWP
-An UWP based textbox with Syntaxhighliting and support for very large amount of text
+An UWP based textbox with Syntaxhighlighting and support for very large amount of text

 ## Reason why I built it